sgul-bioinformatics/r_for_beginners_2022_04_29/README.md

 ## Preparation for the workshop

-### Accessing R/Rstudio Server
+### Accessing R/Rstudio Workbench

-For this workshop we recommend that you use the university online version of RStudio Workbench at [https://stats3.sgul.ac.uk/rstudio/](https://stats3.sgul.ac.uk/rstudio/).
+For this workshop we recommend that you use the university's online installation of RStudio Workbench at [https://stats3.sgul.ac.uk/rstudio/](https://stats3.sgul.ac.uk/rstudio/).

 ### Installing R and RStudio

-To run RStudio on your own computer, [install first R](https://www.r-project.org/), then [RStudio](https://rstudio.com/products/rstudio/download/).
+Alternatively, to run RStudio on your own computer, [install first R](https://www.r-project.org/), then [RStudio](https://rstudio.com/products/rstudio/download/).
 Both R and RStudio are available for free for Mac, Windows and Linux.

 ### To create a copy of this repository in RStudio follow these steps: